 Notes

-If using chicken: Add the chicken between Steps 1 and 2.
+• If using chicken: Cook the chicken first by seasoning 2 chopped chicken thighs or 1 breast with salt then adding it to the hot oil.
 Cook until brown, about 3 minutes then flip and cook until the chicken is fully cooked, another 3-5 minutes.
 Transfer to a bowl and keep warm.
-Continue with Step 2.
+Continue with cooking the vegetables.

-If using shrimp: Add the shrimp between Steps 1 and 2.
-Cook 2-3 minutes then flip and cook another 2-3 minutes or until the shrimp are pink and no longer transparent.
+• If using shrimp: Cook the shrimp first by adding 6 ounces shrimp to the hot oil.
+Cook 2 minutes or until brown then flip and cook another 1-2minutes or until the shrimp are pink and no longer transparent.
 Transfer to a bowl and keep warm.
-Continue with Step 2.
+Continue cooking the vegetables.